Your Feedback Matters! How was this Answer?

 Moreover, if a power of attorney agent follows the correct formalities, he is not legally prohibited from selling the property to himself.
 In his capacity as an agent or representative, he is purchasing the property as a buyer.
 If the passing of consideration is acknowledged and accepted, the completion of a sale deed by a POA agent to himself in the capacity of a buyer is deemed lawful.

-Can GPA holder execute sale deed?Shifting, House?
+Can GPA holder execute sale deed?Your Feedback Matters!
+How was this Answer?

 I can tell you that real estate has been one of the preferred asset classes, to park unaccounted money.
 And if you have invested in real estate, you must already know that over time, numerous ways have been opted to make the investment appear legal, including sale and purchase of property through general power of attorney for property (PoA).